- What is The City's Snow and Ice Control program?

 1. What is The City's Snow and Ice Control program?

-Roads has a pre-planned, measured response to snowfall that helps make roadways safe and efficient called Snow and Ice Control (SNIC).
+Roads has a pre-planned, measured response to snowfall that helps make roads safe.
+It’s called Snow and Ice Control (SNIC).

-Roads maintains road rights-of-way, Transit is responsible for clearing snow and ice at LRT stations, and Parks is responsible for the pathway system.
+Roads is responsible for clearing snow and ice from public roadways and LRT stations.
+Parks is responsible for the pathway system.

-2. When there is a snow event, which roads will be cleared first?
+2. When there is a snow storm, which roads will be cleared first?

-Roads are cleared based on a Council-approved priority system—the more traffic there is on a roadway, the higher the priority.
-The highest priority roads are classified as Priority 1s, and the lowest, are Priority 4s.
-For more information, view the SNIC sanding plowing priorities.
+Roads are cleared based on a Council-approved priority system.
+The more traffic there is on a road, the higher the priority.
+The highest priority roads are classified as Priority 1s.
+The lowest are Priority 4s.
+For more information, see the SNIC sanding plowing priorities.

 3. Are residential streets plowed?